boytchev/mannequin.js/README.md

 man.r_knee.recolor( 'antiquewhite', 'black' );
 ```

-The first parameter of `recolor` is the color of the main section of the joint.
-The second parameter is the color of the spherical section of the body part.
+The first parameter of `recolor` is the color of the main section of the body part.
+The second parameter is the color of the spherical section (if present).

-The tips of the fingers are accessed via `fingers.tips`.
+The tips of the fingers are accessed via `l_fingers.tips` and `r_fingers.tips`.

 ### Hiding body parts